 Online or Traditional Classes

-Nowadays, college students have more options for college than ever before.
+Nowadays, college students have more options for college than ever before and a B.S. in Healthcare Administration.
 The internet has opened up the possibility to take courses in nearly any city and state in the nation.
 If you are in remote Idaho, you might not have to move or commute to take any courses at all.

 Keep in mind that not all online programs are created equal.
 Some may require that you log in at specific times to engage with classroom discussions or live-streamed lectures.
 That won't be much of a problem if the lecture is in California or Washington State, but if the class is in New York at 8 o'clock, you might not be so keen on waking for a 5 am course.